Azure-Samples/ms-identity-aspnet-webapi-onbehalfof/README.md

 ### Scenario.
 How the sample uses MSAL.NET (and MSAL.js)

 - `TodoListClient` uses [MSAL.NET](https://github.com/AzureAD/microsoft-authentication-library-for-dotnet) to acquire an access token for the user in order to call **TodoListService** Web API.
-For more information about how to acquire tokens interactively, see [Acquiring tokens interactively Public client application flows](https://github.com/AzureAD/microsoft-authentication-library-for-dotnet/wiki/Acquiring-tokens-interactively).
+For more information about how to acquire tokens interactively, see [Acquiring tokens interactively with Public client application flows](https://github.com/AzureAD/microsoft-authentication-library-for-dotnet/wiki/Acquiring-tokens-interactively).
 - `TodoListSPA`, the single page application, uses [MSAL.js](https://github.com/AzureAD/microsoft-authentication-library-for-js) to acquire the access token to call **TodoListService** Web API.
 - Then `TodoListService` also uses [MSAL.NET](https://github.com/AzureAD/microsoft-authentication-library-for-dotnet) to get another access token using the on-behalf-of flow to call the [Microsoft Graph](https://graph.microsoft.com/).
 For details, see [Service to service calls on behalf of the user](https://github.com/AzureAD/microsoft-authentication-library-for-dotnet/wiki/on-behalf-of).
 It then uses the claims obtained from the access token to decorate the ToDo list item entered by the user, with the First name and the Last name of the user.
 Below is a screenshot of what happens when the user named *automation service account* entered "item1" in the textbox.